Running operations on dynamic tables

 Indexing

-You can also specify row index and tablet index in ypath ranges.
+Row and tablet indexes can also be specified in ypath ranges.
 Each row in the ordered table is indexed in a pair (tablet_index, row_index).
-The lower_limit = {tablet_index = a; row_index = b} lower limit allows rows from the a tablet with numbers b and greater and all rows from tablets with numbers greater than a.
-The upper_limit = {tablet_index = c; row_index = d} upper limit allows rows from tablets with numbers less than c and rows from the c tablet with a number strictly less than d.
+The lower_limit = {tablet_index = a; row_index = b} lower limit allows rows from tablet a with indexes b and greater and all rows from tablets with indexes greater than a.
+The upper_limit = {tablet_index = c; row_index = d} upper limit allows rows from tablets with indexes less than c and rows from tablet c with indexes strictly less than d.

 You can specify only tablet_index within the limit.
 The lower limit of the {tablet_index = e} type allows all rows of tablets with numbers not less than e and the upper limit of this type allows all rows of tablets with numbers strictly less than e.